cryptostorm/cryptostorm_client_configuration_files/mac/README.md

-All configs in this directory are compatible for Tunnelblick OS X and OpenVPN iOS App.
+All configs in this directory are compatible for Tunnelblick OS X and the OpenVPN iOS App.

 -- Just download and install - Hassle free! --